This video from the USA is called Anonymous Republican National Convention 2012.

 Two Immigrants Killed in Ambush by Arizona Gunmen.
 Mike Ludwig, Truthout: “Two people were killed on Sunday night when ‘an unknown number of subjects in camouflage clothing armed with rifles’ ambushed a truck carrying 20 to 30 undocumented immigrants near the southern Arizona town of Eloy’ … The attack comes as the Arizona legislature is considering a bill that would create a volunteer, state-sponsored and fully armed militia to aid the Border Patrol along the United States-Mexico border.
 Militia members would be able to pursue, arrest and detain individuals”: here.

-Anti-choice anti-Semitism in New Mexico: here.
+Anti-choice anti-Semitism in the USA: here.

 January 2015: Republican presidential campaign begins: A mixture of corporate cash and far-right politics: here.